 Public random drawing rules, deadlines, dates and times will be communicated in the application form and on the Charter School’s website.
 Public notice for the date and time of the public random drawing will also be posted once the application deadline has passed.
 The Charter School will also inform all applicants and interested parties of the rules to be followed during the public random drawing process via mail or email at least two weeks prior to the lottery date.
 Parents and guardians are not required to attend the lottery.

-The Open Enrollment Period is NOW OPEN for the 2021-2022 School Year.
+The Applications for Admission 2021-2022 School Year.
 AJJCS is currently accepting Applications for Admission.

 The Applications are due no later than March 19, 2021 for the 2021-2022 School Year.